jam3sward/quadifier/quadifier/win32/readme.txt

 The left and right images are rendered sequentially in Direct3D, and are captured and moved into the appropriate left/right buffers by Quadifier.

+Scripts are used in Unity to render the left and right images, and to create the appropriate asymmetric camera frustum needed for correct stereo projection.

 Most of the work is carried out by the Quadifier class.
 It causes Direct3D to render into a render target instead of the screen.
 The corresponding surface is mapped onto an OpenGL texture or renderbuffer using the NVIDIA